 If you shoot a lot, it won’t take long for your library to look disorganized.
-By default, Google arranges them by date, so you have a framework to start with, but it also goes further.
+By default, Google arranges them by date, so you have a starting framework, but it also goes further.
 It will recognize faces in the People section, and tries matching them.
 If some don’t belong, you can always assign their name and move them.
 Personally, I advise against it because there’s no need for Google to know anything about the people in your photos, lest they tie them to friends and their accounts.
 If you do decide to do it, set it so that only you can see it.

 It does the same with Places, where it picks up the location metadata from each image to collect them together.
 Things, Videos, Collages, Animations and Movies (edited versions, unlike Videos) round out the other sections.
 Google improved the search functions to make it easy to find images.
 Not just through GPS data, but also from your location history and recognizing landmarks.

 It also greatly improved the editing tools.
 Google even extended them to iOS users, so the iPhone and iPad are included.
 You always have the option to share a photo directly with anyone through email, messaging or social media right from the app or browser.
 Tag people if you want, but again, I tend to err on avoiding doing that.
 There’s no need for Google to know more than it probably already does.

 If you plan to use Photos as a repository for shots you take on a DSLR or mirrorless camera, then the existing resolution limit will be a problem.
 Those cameras are almost always above 16-megapixels, and if you include RAW versions, there’s a lot of data involved.
 A subscription to increase the cap would make a lot of sense in that scenario.

 If not, you may be able to get by with the free 15GB and not have to spend a dime more for more space.